-The Director shall not issue any permit when any obstruction involved will unnecessarily interfere with the flow of traffic, cause a dangerous traffic condition, or if it is found by the Director to be detrimental to the health, welfare or safety of City residents.

-- (A) By accepting a permit, the permittee agrees, where applicable: - (1) To remove or relocate at its own expense all installations from the public street, sidewalk or other public way upon five (5) days' written notice from the City requesting the removal; and, - (2) To not hold the City liable for removal or relocation and to indemnify it for any costs incurred as a result of removal or relocation; and, - (3) To provide notice to the abutting and adjoining property owners of the pending placement of any obstruction(s) unless under emergency conditions, in which case a reasonable attempt shall be made to notify abutting and adjoining property owners and/or tenants prior to the installation of the obstructions; - (4) Upon completion of the construction related activity the permittee agrees to restore any public rights-of-way damaged by the construction-related activity to specifications set forth by the Director. - (5) To accompany a sidewalk closure with warning signage at the nearest crosswalk indicating the closure.
-Failure to maintain appropriate signage shall result in a fine of one-hundred dollars (\$100.00) per day, in addition to any additional penalties found in Section 416.23.
+- (a) Notwithstanding the authority granted to the Director under Chapter 411 of this Code, the Director shall not issue any permit when any obstruction involved will materially interfere with the flow of traffic, cause a dangerous traffic condition, or if it is found by the Director to be detrimental to the health, welfare or safety of City residents. - (a) (b) By accepting a permit, the permittee agrees, where applicable: - (1) To remove or relocate at its permittee's own expense all installations obstructions from the public street, sidewalk or other public way upon five (5) days' written notice from the City requesting the removal; and - (2) To not hold the City liable for removal or relocation of any obstructions and to indemnify it the City for any costs incurred as a result of removal or relocation of any obstructions; and - (3) To provide notice to the abutting and adjoining property owners of the pending placement of any obstruction(s) unless under emergency conditions, in which case a reasonable attempt shall be made to notify abutting and adjoining property owners and/or tenants prior to the installation of the obstructions; - (4) To restore the right-of-way upon completion of the any construction-related activity to specifications set forth by the Director; and - (5) To accompany a sidewalk closure with warning signage at the nearest crosswalk (s) indicating the closure.
+Failure to maintain appropriate signage shall result in a fine per day as outlined in the Department's publicly posted Right-of-Way Fee Schedule, in addition to any additional penalties found in Section 416.23. - (c) Prior to the issuance of any permit or license to obstruct the public-right-of-way, the permittee must pay any and all applicable fees as outlined in the Department's publicly posted Right-of-Way Fee Schedule. - (d) The applicant and all contractors listed on the application must provide a certificate of insurance, naming the City as additionally insured. - (1) The Director, in consultation with the City Solicitor, shall set the type and coverage of insurance required.
+In determining the insurance requirements, the Director shall take into consideration factors including but not limited to the type of permit or license, the scope of the project, the risk to the City and the general public, as well was other salient factors. - (2) The applicant, if applicable, shall also submit verification that adequate worker's compensation coverage is maintained throughout the permitted activity's term. - (3) The applicant is responsible for making sure that these insurance requirements are maintained throughout the duration of the permit or license.